onap/policy-parent/docs/system-attributes/policy-db-migrator.rst

 ########################

-Policy DB Migrator is a set of shell scripts used to install the database tables required to run ONAP Policy Framework.
+Policy DB Migrator is a set of shell scripts used to install the database tables required to run ONAP Policy Framework and ACM.

 .. note::
    Currently the Istanbul versions of the PAP and API components require